-Prerequisite(s): ENG 122 or ENG 125 or written permission of the department chairperson
+Prerequisite(s): ENG 122 or written permission of the department chairperson

 The novel from its earliest forms to the present.
 Authors include Fielding, Austen, Dickens, Melville, James, Flaubert, Dostoevsky, Joyce and Faulkner.
 Works are analyzed in terms of genre, point of view, structure, characterization and theme.